Navagunjara

-Navagunjara or Nabagunjara is a magical legendary creature composed of nine different animals in Hinduism.
+Navaguñjara (नवगुञ्जर), or Nabaguñjara (ନବଗୁଞ୍ଜର) is a magical legendary creature composed of nine different animals in Hinduism.

-The animal is a common motif in the Pata-Chitra style of painting, of the Eastern Indian state of Odisha.
+The animal is a common motif in the Pattachitra style of painting, of the Eastern Indian state of Odisha.
 It is considered an astral form of the god Vishnu, or of Krishna, who is considered an avatar of Lord Vishnu.
-It is considered a variant of the virat-rupa (omnipresent or vast) form of Krishna, that he displays to Arjuna, as mentioned in the Bhagavad Gita, a part of the epic Mahabharata.
+It is considered a variant of the Vishvarupa (omnipresent or vast) form of Krishna, that he displays to Arjuna, as mentioned in the Bhagavad Gita, a part of the epic Mahabharata.

 Etymology

-Originally the word was Nava-kunjara not Nabagunjara.
-It simply meant 'new animal'.
-In ancient times, locals of Odisha, who were not familiar with the animal, described it as an animal having a mixture of qualities found in other animals.
-The animal referred to was the giraffe, which was gifted by African leaders to an old king of Odisha, or then Kalinga.
+Originally the word was Nava-kunjara not Nava-gunjara.
+Across Hindu, Buddist, Pali, and other texts, there are numerous instances of kunjara as a name for a great monkey, a serpent, an elephant, and an asura among others.

-Later, the pronunciation changed slightly and became 'Nabagunjara', which led to the belief of an animal having the qualities of nine animals.
-For the word 'guna' in Sanskrit means 'quality'.
+One interpretation is that the locals who heard the story described it as an animal having a mixture of qualities found in other animals.
+Later, the pronunciation changed from Navakunjara to 'Nabagunjara', which led to the belief of an animal having the qualities of nine animals.
+For the word 'guna' (गुण) in Sanskrit means 'quality'.
 But 'Nabagunjara' is not a grammatically correct word in Sanskrit.